Jamie3213/tolstoy-text-analysis/Readme.md

     ## 10 escape     6    -1           -6
     ## # … with 80 more rows

-Rather than a bar chart, let's use a "lollipop" plot to visualise the contribution:
+Rather than a bar chart, let’s use a “lollipop” plot to visualise the
+contribution:

 ``` r
 negation_contribution %>%